zonbrisad/fplot/README.md

 ## About

-Fplot is a program for visualizing data from files in /proc and /sys filesystems
+Fplot is a program for easy realtime visualization of data from files in procfs and sysfs.

 ## Features

+- Realtime graphical plots of data from files in procfs and sysfs.
+- Realtime plot of CPU load (--cpu)
+- Realtime plot of process cpu usage (--pid PID)
+- Average function
+- Config file all

 ## Requirements